Using Neo4j to Map Geospatial Lineage

 Traversal Patterns & Query Optimization

-Recursive lineage queries scale linearly with depth but require indexing to avoid full-graph scans.
+Recursive lineage queries scale linearly with depth but require indexes to avoid full-graph scans.
 Create composite and spatial indexes early:

 CREATE INDEX dataset_id_idx FOR (d:Dataset) ON (d.id);

-For bounding-box overlap checks during lineage validation, leverage Neo4j’s spatial distance functions:
+For bounding-box proximity checks during lineage validation, leverage Neo4j’s spatial distance function.
+The point.distance() function returns meters for geographic coordinates (srid 4326):

 RETURN ds.id, ds.crs

-When lineage graphs exceed 10M nodes, partition traversal by valid_from windows and cache intermediate paths.
+When lineage graphs exceed 10M nodes, partition traversal by valid_from windows and cache intermediate paths using Neo4j’s apoc.path.subgraphNodes procedure (from the APOC library).
 Understanding how Storage, Indexing & Query Optimization impacts recursive graph scans ensures sub-second response times for compliance dashboards and automated validation pipelines.

 Compliance & Audit Integration